antonhalim/how-language-changes-the-brain-bk-002-public/README.md

 ## Radiolab Podcast: Words that Change the World

+##### About

-Susan Schaller believes that the best idea she ever had in her life had to do with an isolated young man she met one day at a community college.
+> Susan Schaller believes that the best idea she ever had in her life had to do with an isolated young man she met one day at a community college.
 He was 27-years-old at the time, and though he had been born deaf, no one had ever taught him to sign.
 He had lived his entire life without language--until Susan found a way to reach out to him.

-Charles Fernyhough doesn't think that very young children think--at least not in a way he'd recognize as thinking.
+> Charles Fernyhough doesn't think that very young children think--at least not in a way he'd recognize as thinking.
 Charles explains what he means by walking us through an experiment in a white room.
 And Elizabeth Spelke weighs in with research from her baby lab--which suggests a child's brain begins as a series of islands, until it can find the right words and phrases to bridge the gaps.

 Listen to [the podcast here](http://www.radiolab.org/story/91728-words-that-change-the-world/).
 You don't have to listen to James Shapiro's Shakespeare section, although it's also amazing so feel free to.